Scheduled MonumentsEnglandUrra Moor prehistoric linear boundary on the western edge of Urra Moor

 What is Urra Moor prehistoric linear boundary on the western edge of Urra Moor?

-Urra Moor Prehistoric Linear Boundary is an ancient linear earthwork situated on the western edge of Urra Moor in North Yorkshire.
+Urra Moor prehistoric linear boundary is a ditch and bank earthwork situated on the western edge of Urra Moor in Yorkshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015955.

 Who is responsible for protecting Urra Moor prehistoric linear boundary on the western edge of Urra Moor?